top of page

 1. Continuity Over Heroics

 The goal is not perfection—it is minimum viable community function for the first 72 hours to two weeks.
-That means keeping hospitals open, water flowing, communications online, and basic commerce functioning.
+This means keeping hospitals open, water flowing, communications online, and basic commerce functioning.

 2. Modular and Scalable